Michigan State vs. Rutgers NCAA Football Odds, Plays and Insights | October 9, 2021

 Rutgers Stats and Trends

-- Rutgers' games this year have gone over the total in two out of four opportunities (50%).
+- Rutgers' games this season have gone over the total in two out of four opportunities (50%).

-- Rutgers is 1-0 against the spread and 2-0 overall when the team records more than 20.6 points.
+- Rutgers is 1-0 against the spread and 2-0 overall when the team puts up more than 20.6 points.

-- The Scarlet Knights have turned the ball over four times, four fewer times than the Spartans have forced turnovers (8).
+- The Scarlet Knights have four giveaways this season, while the Spartans have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.